fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/user/reregister.md

 ## Feature Description
 What can be done if the user wishes to continue using GCCS after changing his/her mobile device?
 It is viable to start using GCCS features like before by user information verification and re-registration.
-In this way, the user can use the GCCS with a new mobile device.
+In this way, the user can use GCCS with a new mobile device.
-To do so, the Android SDK will first check the user history and then verify the user by sending the OTP code to their email or phone number.
+To do so, the Android SDK will first check the user history and then verify the user by sending OTP code to their email or phone number.

 ## User verification and OTP delivery
 Use `verityUserToOtp()` from `GuardianSdk` to call the API.
-If the user has been verified in the history, he/she will receive the OTP code via email or SMS.
+If the user has been verified in the past, he/she will receive the OTP code via email or SMS.

 ### Parameter
 |Key|Value|Description|